 Part of responsible dog ownership is providing your dog with regular veterinarian care.
-A signed Veterinarian Certificate is a requirement for every dog taking the B.A.
-Level Evaluation.
-This certificate affirms that the dog has been examined by the veterinarian within the last year, has been well-cared for, and is free of parasites.
+A signed Veterinarian Certificate is a requirement for every team to complete the B.A.
+Level requirements.
+This certificate affirms that the dog has been examined by a veterinarian within the last year, has been well-cared for, and is free of parasites.
 The form does not request proof of vaccinations, as the vaccinations appropriate for each dog will vary.

-After registering their dog, students will receive an email reminder with the link to download the Veterinarian Certificate.
-The Veterinarian Certificate can also be downloaded at any time from the C.L.A.S.S.TM web site.
-This signed certificate must be presented to the C.L.A.S.S.TM Evaluator on the day of the B.A.
-Evaluation.
+Students may download the Veterinarian Certificate from the Resources tab of their online Student Account.
+This signed certificate can be presented to the C.L.A.S.S.TM Evaluator on the day of the B.A.
+Evaluation (preferred) or mailed to the C.L.A.S.S.TM Office.